MicrosoftDocs/learn/learn-pr/wwl-azure/implement-ha-sap-netweaver-anydb/includes/11-implement-sap-architecture-on-azure-vms-running-windows.md

 All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session).

+> [!NOTE]
-**Note:** When not using Cloud Shell, the lab virtual machine must have the [Az PowerShell](/powershell/azure/install-az-ps-msi?view=azps-2.8.0) module installed.
+> When not using Cloud Shell, the lab virtual machine must have the [Az PowerShell](/powershell/azure/install-az-ps-msi) module installed.

 Lab files: none